WaliDev/WALi-OpenNWA/README.txt

   - Boost  (old versions are OK; we actually use 1.33.1)
   - SCons
   - G++ or MSVC

-  - cmake (only for 'scons tests' and 'scons all')
+Optional prerequsites for the 'scons tests' pseudotarget (or 'scons all'):
+  - cmake
+  - internet connection

-Optional prerequsites (for documentation)
+Optional prerequsites for Doxygen documentation:
   - Doxgen  (we use 1.7.1)

+Optional prerequsites for Latex documentation
   - Latex  (we use TexLive 2010, but it has also built with MikTex)
+  - pygments
   - dot2tex  (optional even if you are building the documentation; we have 2.8.7)
-  - pygments

 To build, simply run 'scons'.
 By default, this will build the library (a shared library with GCC and a static library for MSVC).
 Other possible targets are:
   - addons    Build the contents of AddOns/, such as the XML WPDS parser

   - examples  Build the contents of Examples/

   - tests     Build the contents of Tests/, including the NWA unit tests.
               (The NWA unit tests build to Tests/nwa/nwa-tests (or nwa-tests.exe) but are not automatically run.)
 CMAKE either needs to be picked up by SCons by default (and it does NOT pick up your $PATH) or set the $CMAKE environment variable to point to the executable.

+              The NWA tests are actually reasonably complete, relative to the Latex documentation.
+TODO.txt mentions the omissions.
+Also mostly omitted are a number of functions that did not make it into the Latex documentation.

   - all       Build everything!

 You can pass 'arch=x86' to SCons if you are on a 64-bit Linux machine to get